jessarcher/laravel-castable-data-transfer-object/README.md

 ### 2. Configure your Eloquent attribute to cast to it:

-Note that this should be `jsonb` or `json` column in your database schema.
+Note that this should be a `jsonb` or `json` column in your database schema.

 ```php
 namespace App\Models;